Moarram/ping-and-ding/README.md

 * Timestamp - `[YYYY-MM-DDTHH:mm:ss.sssZ]` (simplified extended ISO format)
 * Level - One of the following tags
   * `[INFO]` - General information
-  * `[WARN]` - Monitored site has an issue (response doesn't meet expected criteria)
+  * `[WARN]` - Monitored site has an issue (response doesn't meet expectations)
   * `[ERROR]` - Script has an issue (cause for concern)
 * Message - Either a short string or a JSON object with additional information

-Example log entry
+Example log entry:
 ```
 [2022-06-02T22:44:31.738Z][INFO] Responded 200 OK after 141ms
 ```

 ### Warns
-The `warns/` directory has a log file for each day a response doesn't meet expected criteria, named `YYYY-MM-DD-ping-and-ding-warn.log`.
+The `warns/` directory has a log file for each day a response doesn't meet expectations, named `YYYY-MM-DD-ping-and-ding-warn.log`.

 Each line has a JSON object describing the offending request, response, and failure reason. `STATUS` failure includes a `body` field (limited in length by `truncateBody`). `HEADERS` failure includes a `headers` field listing all the headers on the response.

-Example warn entry, after being formatted for readability
+Example warn entry, after being formatted for readability:
 ```
 {
   "name": "Example",